 People you should consider carefully before talking to: Though it might be your first instinct, it may not be a good idea to confront the student immediately and explain your concerns.
-The reason for this is, at present, the honor code allows for a “conscientious retraction” – i.e. a student admits to an offense before he or she is aware of any suspicion, and a penalty is worked out between the professor and the Honor committee.
+The reason for this is, at present, the honor code allows for a “conscientious retraction” (see above section on “Retractions”).
 If you talk to the student immediately, therefore, you might actually prevent them from taking this step.
 On the other hand, you may still wish to talk the situation through with the student and try to get a better sense of what happened, and that’s also understandable – either way it’s important to think through the best approach in the particular circumstances facing you and the student.

 More broadly, it’s important to maintain confidentiality about these situations, only discussing them with those directly involved

 Reporting a Case

 Professors vary in terms of their attitudes toward the Honor Code, and they may or may not want you to take it further.
 It’s important to know either way that there are many people you can talk to, and it is up to you whether you report a case or not.
 While we feel it is better that honor violations be dealt with through the system set up for this purpose, it is important to know that you, as a TA, are not in trouble if you don’t report.
 The resources listed above are available to guide you through the process.
 If you do decide to proceed, an Honor advisor or Honor Committee member will write down the details about the possible violation.
 At that point, it becomes an official case.